Get the headstart you need in music production with our EDM Starter Kit

 Get our collection of high-quality presets, samples and PDF guides – suitable for all genres of electronic music.

-A DAW (Digital Audio Workstation) is the centrepiece of the modern producer’s studio.
-It’s where all the magic happens.
+DAW Definition: A DAW (Digital Audio Workstation) is the centerpiece of the modern producer’s studio.
+It’s where all the magic happens, and it can be defined as the primary tool for arranging audio and creating songs.

 It has a number of main functions:

-Before the days of computers, many of these tasks would be performed by seperate pieces of hardware – MIDI sequencers, tape machines, track recorders, samplers and more.
+Before the days of computers, many of these tasks would be performed by separate pieces of hardware – MIDI sequencers, tape machines, track recorders, samplers, and more.

 The DAW streamlines these processes into one package.
 What you see on your screen is what you get.